emigdio821/darksky-weather/README.md

 # darksky-weather
-Just a weather app using `Dark Sky` API and DOJO framework.
+Just a basic weather app using `Dark Sky` API and DOJO framework.